sem-con/sc-base/README.md

    `docker run -d -p 3001:3000 semcon/data-example`
    `curl http://localhost:3001/api/data`

+More examples and step-by-step instructions are available in a tutorial here: https://github.com/sem-con/Tutorials/

 ## Improve the Base Container

 Please report bugs and suggestions for new features using the [GitHub Issue-Tracker](https://github.com/sem-con/sc-base/issues) and follow the [Contributor Guidelines](https://github.com/twbs/ratchet/blob/master/CONTRIBUTING.md).